laravel/docs/authorization.md

         }
     });

-If the `before` callback returns a non-null result that result will be considered the result of the check.
+If the `before` callback returns a non-null result then that result will be considered the result of the check.

 You may use the `after` method to define a callback to be executed after all other authorization checks: